Georgia Tech: Modern history

-In 1994, G. Wayne Clough became the first Tech alumnus to serve as the president of the Institute; he was in office during the 1996 Summer Olympics.
+In 1994, G. Wayne Clough became the first Georgia Tech alumnus to serve as the president of institution; he was in office during the 1996 Summer Olympics.
 In 1998, he separated the Ivan Allen College of Management, Policy, and International Affairs into the Ivan Allen College of Liberal Arts and returned the College of Management to "College" status (Crecine, the previous president, had demoted Management from "College" to "School" status as part of a controversial 1990 reorganization plan).
-His tenure focused on a dramatic expansion of the Institute, a revamped Undergraduate Research Opportunities Program, and the creation of an International Plan.
+His tenure focused on a dramatic expansion of the institute, a revamped Undergraduate Research Opportunities Program, and the creation of an International Plan.
 On March 15, 2008, he was appointed secretary of the Smithsonian Institution, effective July 1, 2008.
 Dr. Gary Schuster, Tech's provost and executive vice president for Academic Affairs, was named interim president, effective July 1, 2008.

 On April 1, 2009, G. P. "Bud" Peterson, previously the chancellor of the University of Colorado at Boulder, became the 11th president of Georgia Tech.
 On April 20, 2010, Georgia Tech was invited to join the Association of American Universities, the first new member institution in nine years.
 In 2014, Georgia Tech launched the first "massive online open degree" in computer science by partnering with Udacity and AT&T; a complete degree through that program costs students $7,000.
 It eventually expanded this program with its online masters in analytics in January 2017, as well as providing the option for advanced credits with a MicroMasters in collaboration with edX.

 On January 7, 2019, President G.P.
 Bud Peterson announced his intention to retire.
 Angel Cabrera, former President of George Mason University and Georgia Tech alum, was named his successor on June 13, 2019.
 Cabrera took office on September 3, 2019.

 Campus sections

 The Georgia Tech campus is located in Midtown, an area slightly north of downtown Atlanta.
 Although a number of skyscrapers—most visibly the headquarters of The Coca-Cola Company, and Bank of America—are visible from all points on campus, the campus itself has few buildings over four stories and has a great deal of greenery.
 This gives it a distinctly suburban atmosphere quite different from other Atlanta campuses such as that of Georgia State University.
+The campus is served by two stations on the MARTA rail system, Midtown and North Avenue.

 The campus is organized into four main parts: West Campus, East Campus, Central Campus, and Technology Square.
 West Campus and East Campus are both occupied primarily by student living complexes, while Central Campus is reserved primarily for teaching and research buildings.